-- Processed fairly, lawfully and in a transparent manner in relation to the data subject - Collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes. - Adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed. - Accurate and, where necessary, kept up to date. - Kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.
-Information sourced from Society of Local council Clerk and approved by Llanstadwell Community council in January 2023.

-• Processed in a manner that ensures appropriate security of the personal data including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
+- Processed fairly, lawfully and in a transparent manner in relation to the data subject. - Collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes. - Adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed. - Accurate and, where necessary, kept up to date. - Kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed. - Processed in a manner that ensures appropriate security of the personal data including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

-Data Protection Terminology Data subject - means the person whose personal data is being processed.
-That may be an employee, prospective employee, associate or prospective associate of LCC or someone transacting with it in some way, or an employee, Member or volunteer with one of our clients, or persons transacting or contracting with one of our clients when we process data for them.
+Data Protection Terminology

+Data subject - means the person whose personal data is being processed.

+That may be an employee, prospective employee, associate or prospective associate of BTC or someone transacting with it in some way, or an employee, Member or volunteer with one of our clients, or persons transacting or contracting with one of our clients when we process data for them.

 Personal data - means any information relating to a natural person or data subject that can be used directly or indirectly to identify the person.

 It can be anything from a name, a photo, and an address, date of birth, an email address, bank details, and posts on social networking sites or a computer IP address.